 7. Random Block

-At first glance, choosing between these different parquet patterns may seem purely aesthetic.
-However, each layout affects far more than appearance.
-Pattern choice influences installation complexity, material waste, cost per square metre, subfloor preparation requirements, and even how spacious or bright a room feels.
-Some designs suit period homes with original character, while others complement contemporary interiors with clean architectural lines.
+At first, choosing between parquet patterns may seem aesthetic, but each layout affects more than appearance.
+Pattern choice influences installation complexity, material waste, cost, subfloor requirements, and room feel.
+Some designs suit period homes, while others complement contemporary interiors.

 all parquet floor designs

-In the UK, the most common types of parquet flooring are solid wood parquet and engineered parquet flooring.
-Solid wood parquet is made from single hardwood blocks, typically oak, offering durability and the ability to be sanded and refinished multiple times.
-Engineered parquet flooring combines a real hardwood surface with a stable multi-layer base, making it more resistant to moisture movement and suitable for modern homes, including those with underfloor heating.
+In the UK, common parquet types are solid wood and engineered wood.
+Solid wood parquet uses single hardwood blocks, typically oak, offering durability and refinishability.
+Engineered parquet combines a hardwood surface with a multi-layer base, providing moisture resistance and suitability for homes with underfloor heating.

 What Is Parquet Flooring